Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Ramadan in Sumatra

-While most homestays will provide you with basic Indonesian meals, I found it very difficult to find substantial food during the day.
-I found I quickly felt depleted in energy.
+While most homestays will provide you with basic Indonesian meals during Ramadan, I found it very difficult to find a place to eat during the day.

 Finding food was easier at Lake Toba, which is predominantly Christian.